Visit the institution website for COVID‑19 updates

 The main component of the programme is a substantial research project: students will spend 50% of their time between November and April and 100% of their time from April until August undertaking an original research project which culminates in a written report and an oral examination.

 The rest of the programme is delivered through a combination of lectures, tutorials, paper review sessions, laboratory practicals, an independent research project and self-directed learning.
-A diverse range of assessment methods is used; coursework may be in the form of presentations, essays, data interpretation exercises, poster preparation, and group working.
+A diverse range of assessment methods is used; coursework may be in the form of presentations, essays, data interpretation exercises, poster preparation, and group work.
 Many modules also have unseen written examination.

 Course contact details